dmgtorres/pharmabuilder/README.md

+# PharmaBuilder

 ## Description

 PharmaBuilder is an interactive molecular pharmacophore modeling application.
-It enables users to load small-molecule structures, compute 3D pharmacophore features, and visualise them in a user-friendly GUI.
+This program enables users to load small-molecule structures, compute 3D pharmacophore features, and visualise them in a user-friendly GUI.
 Key functionalities include dynamic feature filtering, interactive 3D rendering, and export of pharmacophore data and snapshots.

-## User guide
+Further improvements for this program are under development.

-### Setup
+## Setup

-#### Requirements
+### Requirements

 - Operating system: Windows (version 10 or later), macOS (version 10.15 or later), or Linux
 - Python (version 3.8 or later)
-- Dependencies:
+- Python module dependencies:
   - PyQt5
   - PyQtWebEngine
   - RDKit